-Another way to support government entities moving from ideas to action is to conduct an equity readiness assessment.
+Another way to support moving from ideas to action is for government entities to conduct an equity readiness assessment.
 An equity readiness assessment is intended to help an organization self-identify where it is in its equity journey and articulate specific actions it can take to lead to improved outcomes among overburdened communities (toolbox 1.11).
 A readiness assessment tool helps understand your current culture, informs change management strategies that may be unique to your organization, builds buy-in and ownership, and increases the likelihood of success and sustainability.
 Having a baseline can encourage dialogue among organizations to lead to greater understanding and commitment, as well as facilitate the coordination of information and resources in alignment with its strategic plan and with current federal and state laws (Eliminating Disparities in Child & Youth Success Collaborative, October 2013).

-Understanding impact proposed actions by government entities
+STRATEGY 5: Understanding impact of proposed actions

 Part of advancing racial equity is to be willing to explore unintentional consequences that may be present in proposed policies, practices, programs and fiscal decisions (Race Forward, nd).
 Race Forward has composed a series of questions that should be considered to "anticipate, assess, and prevent" potential unintentional consequences of proposed actions.
 We have adapted these questions to be used when evaluating proposed policies or programs, or to inform fiscal decisions.
-This impact assessment tool may be helpful for program staff to build scenarios to describe the potential impact if programs shift their scope or populations served.
-The tool could be used to help explore the impacts of proposed action.
-While questions like these may already be considered during the policymaking process, adapting the standard tool or series of questions may allow for a more consistent approach across decision makers.